Kelowna’s Most Walkable Neighborhoods

-You can get your grocery shopping done at the IGA or Lakeview Market, one of Kelowna’s only independent grocery stores.
+You can get your grocery shopping done at the IGA or Lakeview Market - one of Kelowna’s only independent grocery stores.
 And it’s one of the only Kelowna neighbourhoods within walking distance of an official BC Liquor Store.
 In summer and fall there are some great fruit stands nearby in Lower Mission and South Kelowna.

 South Central Kelowna

 Located along the lakeshore just south of Harvey Avenue, South Central Kelowna offers some of Kelowna’s most affordable rental housing in close proximity to Downtown.
 It’s also home to some of Kelowna’s most beautiful and luxurious waterfront properties along Okanagan Lake.

 The historic, tree-lined Abbott street is perhaps the most walkable, bikeable, and skateboard-able street in all of Kelowna.
 A separate walking and cycling path runs from Kelowna’s City Park all the way to Kelowna General Hospital.